Employer of Record

 Termination Protections in Civil Law Contracts vs. Employment Contracts

 In contrast, termination of civil law contracts, such as a contract of mandate or a contract for a specific task, is governed by the Civil Code and offers minimal protection to contractors.
 These contracts can typically be terminated at any time unless specific notice terms are included in the contract.
-If a civil contract is terminated without a valid reason, the mandator (employer) is only liable for damages rather than the more extensive reinstatement or compensation options available under labor law.
+If a civil contract is terminated without a valid reason, the mandator may be liable for damages rather than the more extensive reinstatement or compensation options available under labor law.

 Local Limitations on the Use of Independent Contractors

 Polish law allows considerable freedom in choosing between employment and civil law contracts, without imposing restrictions on the type of work that must be performed under an employment contract.
 However, substituting an employment contract with a civil law contract, while retaining the working conditions outlined in the Labour Code, is prohibited.
-If a worker meets specific conditions—working under the employer’s supervision, at a time and place specified by the employer—an employment relationship will be presumed, regardless of how the contract is titled.
-Employers who inappropriately classify an employment relationship as a civil contract may be fined under the Penal Code, with penalties ranging from PLN 1,000 to 30,000.
+If a worker meets specific conditions, such as working under the employer’s supervision and at a time and place specified by the employer, an employment relationship will be presumed, regardless of how the contract is titled.
+Employers who inappropriately classify an employment relationship as a civil contract may be fined, with penalties ranging from PLN 1,000 to 30,000.

 Employment Flexibility: Leased and Seconded Employees